Harassment

 (B) the actor has previously violated a temporary restraining order or injunction issued under Chapter 129A, Civil Practice and Remedies Code.

-Keep in mind that the state’s attorneys could charge you with Stalking if they allege that you Harassed someone repeatedly.
-Stalking enhances the penalty to a Felony.
-Learn more about the differences between misdemeanors and felonies
+Keep in mind that the state’s attorneys can also charge you with Stalking if they allege that you harassed someone repeatedly.
+This is not an enhancement, it’s a completely separate offense.
+The Texas offense of Stalking is a felony.

 Arrested or Charged With a Crime?